daveprowse/tac-live/lab-05/05-instructions.md

   ```console
   http://<ipaddress>
   ```
+- Take a minute or two to analyze what was built at the AWS console.
+Also, view the state file.

 - Play around with it!
 You did good!

 ## Destroy the infrastructure

 When you are finished analyzing your infrastructure, use the appropriate command to destroy the infrastructure.

+> ⚠ **IMPORTRANT** ⚠ I've mentioned it a hundred times it seems, but please do not forget to destroy your infrastructure!

 ---